paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

   (A) when the head of the element determines that such person may become subject to such covered intelligence position restrictions; and

   (B) when the person occupies a covered intelligence position.

+(4) **Written advisory opinions** — Upon request from a current employee who occupies a covered intelligence position or a former employee who previously occupied a covered intelligence position, the applicable head of the element of the intelligence community concerned may provide a written advisory opinion to such current or former employee regarding whether a proposed employment, representation, or provision of advice or services constitutes covered post-service employment as defined in subsection (g).

 **(e) Annual reports**